California

 California law has no explicit constitutional or statutory protections for religious exercise during a time of emergency.

 The California Constitution contains a Blaine Amendment that broadly restricts faith-based organizations’ freedom to participate in public benefit programs on the same terms as similarly situated secular institutions.
-Current U.S. Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+Current U.S. Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom:

-California’s nonprofit corporation law includes a designated law governing the formation and operations of nonprofit religious corporations and specific provisions to protect their right to self-government in internal affairs.
+California nonprofit corporation law includes a designated law governing the formation and operations of nonprofit religious corporations and provisions to protect their right to self-government in internal affairs.

 California generally requires charitable solicitation registration, but California domestic nonprofit religious corporations receive an automatic exemption.
 Out-of-state religious organizations may apply for an exemption, which is granted at the attorney general’s discretion.

-As a condition of maintaining authorization to fundraise in the state, California requires the submission of reviewed or audited financials for organizations with annual contributions of $2 million or more.
+As a condition of maintaining authorization to fundraise in the state, California requires the submission of reviewed or audited financials for organizations with annual revenue of $2 million or more.
+California nonprofit religious corporations are exempt from charitable solicitation registration and audit requirements.

-California imposes a corporate income tax but offers an exemption to organizations with federal 501(c)(3) exempt status upon application.
+California imposes a corporate income tax but offers an exemption to organizations organized and operated exclusively for exempt purposes only upon application.

 California imposes a sales and use tax on religious organizations’ sales and only provides limited exemptions for certain items.